dfdddfd/Discord.py-CleanBot/README.md

 # How to use it
 At the console, type git clone https://github.com/dfdddfd/Discord.py-CleanBot.git

-Install all dependencies by using 'pip install -r requirements.txt' on the console.
+Install all dependencies by using `pip install -r requirements.txt` on the console.
 (Required Module: discord.py, colorama)

 Please correct token and prefix.